libcpr/cpr/advanced-usage.md

  Take note of how the cookies were encoded using a url-encoding pattern, as required by [RFC 2965](http://www.ietf.org/rfc/rfc2965.txt).
 Other than that quirk, using `Cookies` is fairly straightforward and just works.

-## PUT Requests
+## PUT and PATCH Requests

-PUT requests work identically to POST requests, with the only modification being that the specified HTTP method is `"PUT"` instead of `"POST"`.
-Use this when the semantics of the API you're calling implements special behavior for PUT requests:
+PUT and PATCH requests work identically to POST requests, with the only modification being that the specified HTTP method is `"PUT"` or `"PATCH"` instead of `"POST"`.
+Use this when the semantics of the API you're calling implements special behavior for these requests:

 {% raw %}
 ```c++